-Last year's Premier League champions currently sit seventh in their first campaign under new boss David Moyes, 18 points adrift of leaders Chelsea and even nine shy of fourth-placed Liverpool in the race for Champions League qualification.
+Last year's Premier League champions sit in seventh in their first campaign under new manager David Moyes, 18 points adrift of leaders Chelsea, with Champions League qualification in serious doubt.

-However, Keane does not believe that the under-pressure Moyes is to blame, instead putting United's struggles down to former boss Sir Alex Ferguson's lack of activity in recent transfer windows.
+But Keane believes that the under-pressure Scot is not to blame, instead putting their struggles down to former boss Sir Alex Ferguson's lack of activity in recent transfer windows, with a big "rebuilding" job now on the Red Devils' hands.

 "They've kind of cut corners in terms of transfers in the last few years, they've not gone out and got the big players and it has just caught up with them this year.